 What security can the arrested party provide for release of an arrested ship?

 If the debtor provides sufficient security for the claim in the form of a cash deposit or guarantee of a suitable guarantor (eg, a guarantee issued by a member of the International Group of Protection and Indemnity Clubs), the arrest must be lifted.
 A guarantee based on the wording of the Rotterdam Guarantee Form is widely used and accepted in the Netherlands.

 What is the legal procedure for the judicial sale of ships in your jurisdiction?

-In order for a creditor to apply for the judicial sale of a vessel under arrest, the creditor must hold an enforceable legal title against the vessel’s owner, such as a Dutch judgment containing a payment order or a notarial deed from a Dutch civil law notary.
-The vessel should be arrested and a petition must be filed with a Dutch court to schedule the date and hour of the judicial sale.
-Further, auction conditions and a list of known creditors must be filed in court.
+In order for a creditor to apply for the judicial sale of a vessel under arrest, the creditor must hold an enforceable legal title against the vessel’s owner, such as a Dutch judgment containing an order of payment or a notarial deed from a Dutch civil law notary.
+The vessel should be arrested and a petition must be filed with a Dutch court to schedule the date and time of the judicial sale.
+Moreover, auction conditions and a list of known creditors must be filed in court.
 The auction must be announced beforehand in a local daily newspaper.
 The court will provide a timeframe for the procedure between the publication of when the auction will take place and the actual auction.
-The highest bid will obtain ownership of the vessel.
+The highest bid obtains ownership of the vessel.